Estate Settlement

 Life is a dynamic journey, and changes are inevitable.
 As an executor, you may encounter situations where the testator has altered their will to accommodate life changes such as marriage, divorce, or the birth of a child.
 It's crucial to understand that a will can be updated, modified, or amended at any time during the life of the testator.

-A codicil is a legal document used for minor amendments to a will, such as updating beneficiaries or changing an executor.
-It must meet the same legal requirements as the original will, including the presence of witnesses.
+A codicil is a legal amendment to an existing will, used for minor modifications such as updating beneficiaries, appointing a new executor, or modifying specific bequests.
+Under California Probate Code §6121, a codicil must meet the same legal requirements as the original will, including written documentation, the testator’s signature, and the presence of two witnesses.

 ** Pictured above is a sample of a codicil to a will, and is used for educational purposes only**

-A will can be revoked by creating a new will or physically destroying the old one.
+A will can be revoked by either creating a new will or physically destroying the old one.
 If a new will is made, it should follow all legal requirements of a valid will.
-Physical destruction, such as burning or tearing, must be done with the intention of revoking the will (California Probate Code §6121).
+Physical destruction, such as burning or tearing, must be done intentionally to revoke the will, as specified under California Probate Code §6121.

 As an executor, your role is to ensure the most recent and valid will is used in the probate process.
-If a codicil or new will appears, you must verify its validity and legal compliance.
-If conflicts arise between documents, seek legal advice.
+If a codicil or new will appears, you must verify its authenticity and legal compliance.
+In case of conflicting documents, consulting a probate attorney is highly recommended.

 In conclusion, understanding changes to a will and their legal implications is crucial for an executor.
 It ensures a smooth probate process and accurate distribution of the testator's assets.